PsychicNoodles/lang-cheatsheet/README.md

 # lang-cheatsheet

-A simple SPA with a few useful cheatsheets/tools for various languages, focusing on Korean and Japanese.
+A simple SPA with a few useful cheatsheets/tools for various languages, focusing on Korean and Japanese, built as a first foray into TDD.
 Application code uses [Material UI](http://material-ui.com).
 Test code uses [Cucumber](http://cucumber.io) in Ruby, because I like Ruby better than Node.
 Server is located at http://localhost:3000.

 The output code is purely HTML/CSS/Javascript, so you can throw it somewhere like GitHub pages and have it served without any real backend.